Angatar/mailman2/README.md

 - **`MASTER_PASSWORD`** - the master password of the mailing lists - default is set to "example"
 - **`LIST_ADMIN`** - the email address of the lists administrator - used to create the admin account
 - **`LIST_LANGUAGE_CODE`** - default is set to english with the value: "en"
 - **`URL_ROOT`** -  this env allows to add a root dir to mailman so that it is not obvious for bots.
-Don't forget the trailling slash or set it as empty string "" if the `URL_ROOT` has to be "`URL_HOST/`".
+Don't forget the trailing slash or set it as empty string "" if the `URL_ROOT` has to be "`URL_HOST/`".
 The default value is set to "lists/"
-- **`URL_PATTERN`** - Possible values are "https" and "http" ... for providing web interfaces preferably through https or not. can be usefull to set it to "https" with an "https" ingress or reverse-proxy/load-balancer and letsencrypt certmanager for example - or by using a container embedded certificate with setting the next env var to "true" - default value set to "http"
+- **`URL_PATTERN`** - Possible values are "https" and "http" ... for providing web interfaces preferably through https or not. can be useful to set it to "https" with an "https" ingress or reverse-proxy/load-balancer and letsencrypt certmanager for example - or by using a container embedded certificate with setting the next env var to "true" - default value set to "http"
 - **`SSL_FROM_CONTAINER`** - If you want to go with https on `URL_PATTERN` you might want that the d3fk/mailman2 provides https connection (for other https possibilities see the advanced configuration section)- default value set to "false" as a stringified boolean
-- **`SSL_AUTOSIGNED`** - Only acts if `SSL_FROM_CONTAINER` is set to "true".
-If `SSL_AUTOSIGNED` is set to "true" an autosigned certificate is generated during deployment - If set to "false" it uses the exisiting certificates in the container without regeneration (allowing you to use your own SSL certificate) - default is set to "false"
+- **`SSL_SELFSIGNED`** - Only acts if `SSL_FROM_CONTAINER` is set to "true".
+If `SSL_SELFSIGNED` is set to "true" a self-signed certificate is generated during deployment - If set to "false" it uses the existing certificates in the container without regeneration (allowing you to use your own SSL certificate) - default is set to "false"
-- **`ENABLE_SPF_CHECK`** - if you are not behind a load-balancer/reverse-proxy or if you can get the origin IP from your container it might be useful to enable SPF check to avoid identity usurpation of incomming emails.
+- **`ENABLE_SPF_CHECK`** - if you are not behind a load-balancer/reverse-proxy or if you can get the origin IP from your container it might be useful to enable SPF check to avoid identity usurpation of incoming emails.
 Enabling this option will use about 2.5Mb of additional disk space.
 This var is waiting for a stringified boolean and the default value is set to "false"

 ## Basic usage